Lost in Time: A New Temporal Benchmark for VideoLLMs: Problems in Video MCQA Benchmarks

 \subsection{Does Time Matter?}

-Video benchmarks must define tasks that cannot be solved using solely spatial information to effectively evaluate the temporal understanding of a model.
-In video MCQA, this means questions should not be answerable using spatial details from a single random frame or multiple frames e.g. after shuffling them.
-However, if no understanding of the sequence of events and temporal localization is needed, the benchmark fails to assess temporal understanding, focusing only on spatial information which we define as spatial bias.
+Video benchmarks must define tasks that cannot be solved using solely spatial information to evaluate the temporal understanding of a model effectively.
+In video MCQA, questions should not be answerable using spatial details from single random or multiple frames, e.g., after shuffling them.
+However, if no understanding of the sequence of events and temporal localization is needed, the benchmark fails to assess temporal understanding, focusing only on spatial information, which we define as spatial bias.

-We analyze this spatial bias in MVBench using different state-of-the-art image and video-language models.
-In Tab.~\ref{tab:mvbench_static_bias} we focus on four different tasks i) scene transition ii) fine-grained pose iii) episodic reasoning and iv) fine-grained action.
-To assess whether solving these tasks requires temporal understanding, we compare the performance of image-language models, which receive only a single image, with video-language models that process both original and shuffled videos.
+We analyze the spatial bias in MVBench using state-of-the-art image and video-language models such as GPT-4o~\citep{openai2024gpt4technicalreport}, Gemini 1.5 Pro~\citep{geminiteam2024gemini15unlockingmultimodal}, and Tarsier-34B~\citep{wang2024tarsierrecipestrainingevaluating}.
+In Table~\ref{tab:mvbench_static_bias}, we focus on four different tasks: i) fine-grained (FG) action, ii) scene transition, iii) fine-grained (FG) pose, and iv) episodic reasoning.
+In Table \ref{tab:tarsier_nextqa}, we report the performance of the whole NextQA dataset.
+To assess whether solving these tasks requires temporal understanding, we compare the performance of such models when receiving only a single random frame, the shuffled videos, and the original videos.

-The image-language models demonstrate strong performance across all four tasks in Tab.~\ref{tab:mvbench_static_bias}, surpassing random baselines and often matching the capabilities of state-of-the-art video-language models.
-This is unexpected, as task names like \textit{Fine-grained Action} suggest a need for temporal understanding.
-For this fine-grained task, the image-model GPT-4o achieves 49\%, which is even slightly better than the state-of-the-art model Tarsier, which scores 48.5\%.
+The models receiving only a random frame as input show strong performance across all four tasks in Table~\ref{tab:mvbench_static_bias}, surpassing the random baseline.
+GPT-4o achieves the highest average performance of 62.8\% across the four tasks, nearly matching its video performance with 65.8\% and other state-of-the-art video-language models.
+The lower image performance of Tarsier-34B might stem from its training data composition, which contains five times more video data than image data.
+These findings are unexpected, as task names like \textit{Fine-grained Action} suggest a need for temporal understanding.
+For this fine-grained task, the image-model GPT-4o achieves 49\%, which is even slightly better than the state-of-the-art Tarsier model, which scores 48.5\%.
 Similarly, for the other three tasks.
 Overall, GPT-4o achieves an average accuracy across all 20 tasks of 47.8\%, which is 20.5\% higher than the random performance of 27.3\% on MVBench.
-This indicates that a large portion of the benchmark is affected by a spatial bias.
+Similarly, on NextQA in Table \ref{tab:tarsier_nextqa}, the Tarsier model significantly outperforms the random baseline of 20.0\% with 71.3\%, processing a single random frame.
+These results indicate that a large portion of both benchmarks is affected by spatial bias.